Maths

 Our Maths Lead is Mrs Marie Bastable

-Concrete is the “doing” stage.
+The Concrete Step of CPA - Concrete is the “doing” stage.
 During this stage, children use concrete objects to model problems.
-Unlike traditional maths teaching methods where teachers demonstrate how to solve a problem, the CPA approach brings concepts to life by allowing children to experience and handle physical (concrete) objects.
+Unlike traditional maths teaching methods, where teachers demonstrate how to solve a problem, the CPA approach brings concepts to life by allowing children to experience and handle physical (concrete) objects.
 For example, if a problem involves adding pieces of fruit, children can first handle the fruit.
-From there, they can progress to handling abstract counters or cubes which represent the fruit.
+From there, they can progress to handling abstract counters or cubes, which represent the fruit.

-Pictorial is the “seeing” stage.
+The Pictorial Step of CPA - Pictorial is the “seeing” stage.
 Here, visual representations of concrete objects are used to model problems.
 This stage encourages children to make a mental connection between the physical object they just handled and the abstract pictures, diagrams or models that represent the objects from the problem.
-Building or drawing a model makes it easier for children to grasp difficult abstract concepts (for example, fractions).
-Simply put, it helps our children visualise abstract problems and make them more accessible.
+Building or drawing a model makes it easier for children to grasp difficult abstract concepts (for example,

-The abstract is the “symbolic” stage, where children use abstract symbols to model problems.
+The Abstract step of CPA - The abstract is the “symbolic” stage, where children use abstract symbols to model problems.
 Children will not progress to this stage until they have demonstrated that they have a solid understanding of the concrete and pictorial stages of the problem.
 The abstract stage involves the teacher introducing abstract concepts (for example, mathematical symbols).
 Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols (for example, +, –, x, /) to indicate addition, subtraction, multiplication or division.
 Although CPA is understood as three distinct stages, a skilled teacher will go back and forth between each stage to reinforce concepts.

 Impact